zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 #### Shader code

 There's not much to say, just some math and float precision managing.
-Notice that the buffers operations are atomic so you must be more explicit on operations than you could be for example working with an array on a pixel shader.
-I learned this hitting my head on this.
+Notice that the buffer's operations are atomic so you must be more explicit on operations than you could be for example working with an array on a pixel shader.
+I learned this by hitting my head on this.

 ```hlsl
 #define PRECISION_TOLERANCE 0.0001